intel/SGXDataCenterAttestationPrimitives/QuoteVerification/QVL/README.md

 * cmake version 3.2 or higher
 * Perl (https://www.activestate.com/products/activeperl/downloads/) for OpenSSL building

-NOTE:
-    If you need to build QVL behind a proxy, please se "HTTP_PROXY" and "HTTPS_PROXY" in system enviorment Enclave build is currently not supported on Windows.
+NOTE: Enclave build is currently not supported on Windows.

 #### Using Visual Studio with CMake support
 CMake project can be directly opened and built using Visual Studio with CMake support..